earlbellinger/Cepheid-neural-network/README.md

 The notebooks (`Cepheids.ipynb` and `RR_Lyrae.ipynb`) provide the source code for all of the analysis and all of the figures presented in the paper.
 The `matplotlibrc` file is for making the plots pretty.

+Github sometimes has problems displaying jupyter notebooks.
 If the notebooks do not display properly, try these nbviewer links instead:
 [Cepheids.ipynb](https://github.com/earlbellinger/Cepheid-neural-network/blob/master/Cepheids.ipynb),
 [RR_Lyrae.ipynb](https://github.com/earlbellinger/Cepheid-neural-network/blob/master/RR_Lyrae.ipynb).